raffertyuy/Handwriting-to-Markdown-GPT/notebooks/output.md

 ### Chatbot Integration

-Many existing apps are implementing a chatbot.
+Many existing apps are implementing a chatbot

-#### Design Considerations
+#### Intelligent Search

 - Design apps with this in mind
   - e.g., remove extensive and deep website navigation menus